 4SD helps people working on sustainable development to have strategic influence within challenging situations.
 4SD equips them with the skills they need to make a lasting difference.
 4SD accompanies them as they nurture their skills in their professional practice.

-4SD encourages the use of Living Systems approaches: these enable more effective engagement across sectors and among multiple stakeholders.
+4SD encourages Living Systems Leadership.
+This enables more effective engagement across sectors and among multiple stakeholders.

 4SD fosters integrated people-centred action in ways that are inclusive, always connecting more stakeholders and offering the promise of generative futures for all.